a7ul/blog/src/pages/react-custom-renderer-2/index.md

 ---

-Next part of the blog series will cover the update phase of the renderer after setState is invoked. <a href='/react-custom-renderer-3/' target='_blank'>⚛️🤟 Part 3/3 - Beginners guide to React Renderers.
-How to build your own renderer from scratch?</a>.
+Next part of the blog series will cover the update phase of the renderer after setState is invoked. [⚛️🤟 Part 3/3 - Beginners guide to React Renderers.
+How to build your own renderer from scratch?](/react-custom-renderer-3/)

 ---